binaryphile/concorde/README.md

 end
 ```

-Don't worry about the shpec syntax for a moment.
-It's really just
+Don't worry about the shpec syntax for the moment.
+It's just regular
-regular bash.
-Shpec tries to make itself look like ruby by providing
+bash.
+Shpec tries to make itself look like ruby by providing ruby-like
-ruby-like function names as well as encouraging ruby-like indentation.
+function names as well as encouraging ruby-like indentation.
+However,
-Bash doesn't care about the indentation and the functions are just
+bash doesn't care about the indentation.
-regular bash.

 Now I switch to editing `myscript`: